How to save power by adding a PIR motion sensor to your Raspberry Pi digital picture frame 2

 The PIR sensor is connected to the Raspberry Pi on the GPIO pins.
 These are the 2×20 pins on your Raspberry Pi board, no matter which full-size Pi version you have.
 If you have the Raspberry Pi Zero, you will need this.

-The PIR sensor comes without a data sheet, but for the model I am using, you can download it here.
+The PIR sensor comes without a datasheet, but for the model I am using, you can download it here.

 How to connect cables to the PIR sensor